 II.
 What are the Rules?

-In 1997, the defendant Maryland Machine built a Machine system at Crawford Sugar Factory.
+In 2007, the defendant Maryland Machine built a Machine system at Crawford Sugar Factory.
 This is an exhibit of what they built.
 Now, if you have lived in Baltimore, you have almost certainly seen the Crawford Sugar sign at the Inner Harbor.
-The factory has been here since the 20s .
-But this system at issue was redesigned in 1997 and build by Maryland Machine.
+The factory has been here since the '20s .
+But the system at issue was redesigned in 2007 and built by Maryland Machine.

 Now in this tank is raw sugar and these chemicals but also a lot of junk: rocks, wood, debris, you name it.
-And it all comes down this pipe and into this strainer and then it gets send up for more processing.
+And it all comes down this pipe and into this strainer and then it gets sent up for more processing.

 This right here is a valve that you can turn on and off to stop the flow.
 So if you want to service the strainer, clean it out or whatever, you need to close this value.